syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when k is equal to or less than zero, when k is equal to or greater than 1, and when the array is empty.
+'#NUM!'-occurs when k is equal to or less than zero, when k is equal to or greater than 1, and when the array is empty.

-#VALUE!-occurs when k is non-numeric.
+'#VALUE!'-occurs when k is non-numeric.

 #### Percentile.Inc